Making Friends with the Taliban: Afghanistan Friends & Cultural Encounters13 min read

 DAY 21, BANDE AMIR

 This morning we headed to one of the best landscapes in the world, Bande Amir National Park.
-I have no doubt that if this was in America or Europe it would be teeming with tourists and likely be surrounded by KFCs and McDonalds.
-Thankfully it’s not and during both times I have visited I have been the only tourist here.
+I have no doubt that if this were in America or Europe, it would be teeming with tourists and likely be surrounded by KFCs and McDonald’s.
+Thankfully, it’s not, and during both times I have visited, I have been the only tourist here.

-Everything from the rock formation, snow capped mountains and colour of the water make this place entirely unique.
+Everything from the rock formations and snow-capped mountains to the colour of the water makes this place entirely unique.

 Making friends with the Taliban